 3. How many days are enough for a trip to Prague?

-Europeans usually come here for pro-longed weekends as it´s very easy for them to come back whenever they want.
+Europeans usually come here for pro-longed weekends.
 Travelling within Europe is so easy.
-Two of my Swedish clients have already been here 20 times!!
-But that´s quite an exception:-) Majority of overseas visitors come to Prague for 2-3 days.
+Two of my Swedish clients have already been here 30 times!!
+But that´s quite an exception:-) Majority of overseas visitors come to Prague for 2 days only.
 In my opinion, that´s quite a rush.
-4 – 5 days are absolutely enough and perfect option.
-A week trip to Prague is fantastic.
-You will then have enough time to visit less touristy areas or even take a trip out of Prague.
+3 – 4 days are absolutely enough and perfect option.

 4. What to see in Prague?